javier-pardodiaz/sdcorGCN/README.md

 The data folder contains the expression matrices ready to be used and the matrices with the confidence scores form STRING for each organism.

-The results can be found in http://opig.stats.ox.ac.uk/resources
+Results: gene coexpression networks, and results from the evaluation can be found in the results folder in this repository.
+Correlation matrices are available at http://opig.stats.ox.ac.uk/resources.
+To get access to the correlation matrices for the different COGENT iterations, please email jdiaz@stats.ox.ac.uk.